null

 1. Start by vacuuming up all of the bits of charcoal thoroughly, the beater bar will definitely come in handy so be sure it is active if you have a vacuum cleaner where it can be turned on and off.
 Avoid stepping on or rolling over any pieces of charcoal as you vacuum as this can push them further into the carpet fibers.

-2. Once the area is thoroughly vacuumed, it's time to make a cleaning solution.
-Fortunately, you probably already have everything you need on-hand.
+1. Once the area is thoroughly vacuumed, it's time to make a cleaning solution.
+Fortunately, you probably already have everything you need on-hand to make a basic cleaning solution that will quickly clean charcoal.
 A simple cleaning solution for black charcoal is:

-3. Now take the solution and test it on a hidden part of the carpet to make sure discoloration will not be an issue.
-This is an especially important step if you are using colored dish detergent and have a light carpet.
+1. Now take the solution and test it on a hidden part of the carpet to make sure discoloration will not be an issue.
+This is an especially important step if you are using colored dish detergent and have a light carpet as oftentimes colored dish detergent contains dye or coloring that can be transferred to the carpet.

-4. Once you've tested the solution and are sure that staining won't occur, you can apply the foam solution directly to the carpet where the charcoal stain is located.
-Be generous when applying the foamy solution.
+1. Once you've tested the solution and are sure that staining won't occur, you can apply the foam solution directly to the carpet where the charcoal stain is located.
+Be generous when applying the foamy solution and completely cover the charcoal stain.

-5. Allow the foam to stand on the carpet for a minimum of 5 minutes.
+1. Allow the foam to stand on the carpet for a minimum of 5 minutes.
 Do not rub it in!
-The point is to allow the suds from the foam to pull the charcoal out of the carpet so it can be completely removed.
+The point is to allow the suds from the foam to pull the charcoal out of the carpetso it can be completely removed.
+Do not allow the foam to dry on the carpet.

-6. Using a clean wash cloth, blot the area dry.
+1. Using a clean washcloth, blot the area dry.
 Rinse the stained area with cold water to remove any remaining dish detergent or charcoal residue.

-8. If the stain is still visible at this point, repeat the process over again until it has been completely eliminated.
+1. If the stain is still visible at this point, repeat the process over again until it has been completely eliminated.
+You may need to repeat the process several times to completely remove the charcoal stain.

-9. Once the stain has disappeared, take a stack of napkins or paper towel and layer them over the area.
+1. Once the stain has disappeared, take a stack of napkins or paper towels and layer them over the area.
 Weight it down with a heavy book and allow it to sit and soak up any excess moisture.
 This step will help prevent any smells, discoloration and deforming of the carpet.

 Click Here To View Our Selection of Carpet!